sokol-matija/tcga-gene-expression-final/README.md

 This application:

 1. Downloads TSV files containing gene expression data from the TCGA project
-2. Stores these files in MiniO (an unstructured cloud storage solution)
+2. Stores these files in AWS S3 bucket (cloud storage)
 3. Processes the data to extract specific gene expressions for the cGAS-STING pathway
-4. Stores the processed data in MongoDB (a NoSQL database)
+4. Stores the processed data in MongoDB Atlas (cloud database)
 5. Creates visualizations of the gene expression data
 6. Optionally merges this data with clinical patient data

 ## System Requirements

-- Python 3.8 or higher
-- Docker (for running MiniO and MongoDB)
+- Python 3.11.9 (tested and working)
+- AWS S3 bucket access
+- MongoDB Atlas access

 ## Setup Instructions